Innovation unveiled – Part I

 The Science behind the study

-CRAiN is an innovative AI text mining platform that analyses large sets of structured and unstructured text documents for their content.
+Mynd is an innovative AI text mining platform that analyses large sets of structured and unstructured text documents for their content.
 It allows gaining concrete and quantified insights on the variety of discussed themes and their interplay.

 A layered hierarchy in the topic model allows exploring the content from a helicopter view to highly detailed insights.
 The visual outcome of the “helicopter view level” is a dynamic field map, providing a clear picture of large topics (bubbles), trends (arrows), and underlying associations (proximity and connections).